bryan-cda/golang_core/README.md

-# Golang
+# Go

-Golang project to practice the language and build API using it.
+Draft to practice golang and goal to make a trade off with current languages.